 Despite research into variation in sequestration across monarch tissues (Brower and Glazier 1975; Frick and Wink 1995), across their ontogeny (Jones et al. 2019), and throughout their migratory cycle (Malcolm and Brower 1989), little is known about how natural selection shapes sequestration strategies over contemporary time scales.
-Two approaches that could improve our understanding of selective forces operating on sequestration in monarchs involve (1) using geographically disparate populations of monarch butterflies with divergent host plant assemblages to test for local adaptation in sequestration ability and (2) using naturally occurring gradients of predation intensity to understand whether predators exert selection on cardenolide sequestration.
+Two approaches that could improve our understanding of selective forces operating on sequestration involve (1) using geographically disparate populations of monarch butterflies with divergent host plant assemblages to test for local adaptation in sequestration ability and (2) using naturally occurring gradients of predation intensity to understand whether predators exert selection on cardenolide sequestration.
 For the first point, monarch populations around the world show some evidence for local adaptation to their available host plants based on larval growth rate (Freedman et al. 2020a), as well as subtle variation in the terminal domain sequences of cardenolides’ target enzyme (the sodium-potassium pump, Na+/K+-ATPase) (Pierce et al. 2016).
-It seems reasonable to expect that sequestration ability might also vary across these monarch populations.
-For the second point, sequestration could conceivably be disfavored in areas where predation intensity of monarchs is reduced or absent, especially if there is an underlying physiological cost to target site insensitivity (Dalla et al. 2017) or if sequestered cardenolides inhibit even the highly insensitive Na+/K+-ATPase of monarchs (Petschenka et al. 2018; Züst et al. 2019; Agrawal et al. 2021).
+It seems reasonable to expect that cardenolide sequestration behavior might also vary across these monarch populations.
+For the second point, sequestration could conceivably be disfavored in areas where predation intensity of monarchs is reduced or absent, especially if sequestered cardenolides inhibit even the highly insensitive Na+/K+-ATPase of monarchs (Petschenka et al. 2018; Züst et al. 2019; Agrawal et al. 2021).

 Here, we conduct a fully reciprocal rearing experiment using six monarch populations and six associated host plant species from around the world and measure cardenolide sequestration in a set of 440 butterflies.
 We test for local adaptation and tradeoffs in sequestration ability across hosts, as well as inherent variation in sequestration among monarch populations and host plants.
 In a second comparison, we focus on a monarch population from an oceanic island (Guam) that has lost its bird predators.
 We compare sequestration in wild-caught butterflies from Guam and a nearby island (Rota) that has an intact bird assemblage.
 We also use the results from the first experiment to compare sequestration ability across host plants in reared monarchs from Guam versus other locations around the world.